Language selection

 Financing or leasing entities must verify the identity of persons and entities using the methods prescribed by the Act and associated Regulations.

-Financing or leasing entities enter into a business relationship when they enter into a financing or leasing arrangement for:
+Financing or leasing entities enter into a business relationship when they enter into a financing or leasing arrangement with the client for:

 Beneficial ownership requirements